scheidan/CAIRS-Tutorial/README.md

-This tutorial demonstrates how MWL measurements can be interpolated using _CAIRS_ (Continuous Assimilation of Integrating Rain Sensors).  _CAIRS_ is a general framework to reconstruct (interpolate) rain fields by assimilating (combining) signals of fundamentally different rain sensors.
+This tutorial demonstrates how MWL measurements can be interpolated using _CAIRS_ (Continuous Assimilation of Integrating Rain Sensors).  _CAIRS_ is a general framework to reconstruct (interpolate) rain fields by assimilating (combining) signals of sensors that can be fundamentally different.

 In particular, _CAIRS_ considers the *integration characteristics* of sensors explicitly.
 This is important because many sensors do not